Create a seamless experience

 Bots aren’t replacing humans

 Your chatbot isn’t a replacement for your human sales representatives, so it needs to be able to contact your team quickly.
-The bot is great for determining the customer’s problem, but there should be a team on standby in case the bot can’t provide a solution.
+The bot is excellent for determining the customer’s problem, but there should be a team on standby in case the bot can’t provide a solution.
 Train your team to look at the bot transcript so that the customer doesn’t have to repeat their problem multiple times.
 Look at your chatbot as a tool that begins the customer interaction.

 Provide 24/7 support